wetted/junit5spring/README.md

 ###### IDEs with and without JUnit5 support

-1. For IDEs with support, change the depdendency for
+1. For IDEs with support, make the folliwng changes.
+This has the advantage that it prevnts accidental imports of Junit3/4 into tests.

+TODO: document this